readandprogress/reading.is-a.dev/_posts/General/2023-11-30-taking-a-small-break.md

 date:   2023-11-30 00:00:00 -0000
 categories: General
 author: Reading
+excerpt: So hey!
+How have you been?
+I'm being good these couple of months, and luckily my health has not stagnated since I got sick mid-year.
 ---
 So hey!
 How have you been?
 I'm being good these couple of months, and luckily my health has not stagnated since I got sick mid-year.